javanna/elasticshell/README.md

-//TODO transportClient / nodeClient
+How to create transportClient / nodeClient

-//TODO default client registered
+explain registration of default client

-//import class and package
+import class and package

+mention auto-complete (with limitations on fluent interface)

+index type and name shortcuts (non-allowed chars replaced with _)

 //TODO read file